Jungian Synchronicity: Decoding the Psychology of Meaningful Coincidences

 For Jung, a “psychic” state refers to anything going on in your subjective experience, including your thoughts, feelings, attitudes, and impulses.

-With synchronicities, a psychic state parallels an external (non-psychic) event—even though there’s no apparent causal connection between the two.
+With synchronicities, an internal (psychic) event parallels an external (non-psychic) event even though there’s no causal connection between the two.

 Classic Synchronicity Examples

-Before we explore the potential mechanisms at work behind these meaningful coincidences, let’s run through numerous synchronicity examples.
+Before we explore the potential mechanisms at work behind these meaningful coincidences, let’s run through a few more examples of synchronicity.

 1. You have a dream about an old friend you haven’t spoken to in years (subjective), and then the friend calls you the next day (objective).